albchia/Hello-World/README.md

 # Hello-World
 This is my first repository created.
-What a challenge has the tech world!
+What a challenge is the tech world!